kaustavha/luvit-docs/doc/api/modules.markdown

 Furthermore, to make the module lookup process even more optimal, rather than putting packages directly in `/usr/lib/node`, we could put them in `/usr/lib/node_modules/<name>/<version>`.
-Then Node.js will not bother looking for missing dependencies in `/usr/node_modules` or `/node_modules`.
+Then luvit will not bother looking for missing dependencies in `/usr/node_modules` or `/node_modules`.

-In order to make modules available to the Node.js REPL, it might be useful to also add the `/usr/lib/node_modules` folder to the `$NODE_PATH` environment variable.
+In order to make modules available to the luvit REPL, it might be useful to also add the `/usr/lib/node_modules` folder to the `$NODE_PATH` environment variable.
 Since the module lookups using `node_modules` folders are all relative, and based on the real path of the files making the calls to